JoseTbn/JoseTbn/README.md

 <h1 align="center">Hi 👋, I'm jose</h1>
-I'm jose, a full-stack Developer , front-end oriented based in Belgium, Who is passionate about building user-friendly, easy-to-use single page applications, that makes a difference to the lives of those around me.
+A full-stack Developer , front-end oriented based in Belgium, Who is passionate about building user-friendly, easy-to-use single page applications, that makes a difference to the lives of those around me.
 I like to explore new trends and learn new technologies.
 I'm Currently transiting to DevOps with an intesive training of 7 months, and looking for an internship for October.

 </br>